rg314/pytraction/README.md

 # pytraction
 Bayesian Traction Force Microscopy

-Motivation: TFM data is annoying, disperse tools set (all in matlab / java)
+Motivation: TFM data is annoying, disperse tool set (all in matlab / java / javascript)

 PyTraction: Modern software and easy to use end-to-end